marcinparda/parda.me/src/content/posts/elegant-conditional-rendering.md

 ---
-title: "How to make conditional rendering without a lot of if statements?"
+title: "How to create conditional rendering in React without using many if statements."
 pubDate: 2024-02-04
 tags: [react]
 ---